Global Greentalist Costa Rica

 Weeks 2–3: Community Water Project

-• Conduct hygiene promotion and water conservation workshops
+• Next, learn to facilitate hygiene and conservation workshops

 Week 4: Outdoor Resilience Expedition